xZepyx/aelyx-shell/.github/README.md

 </div>

-Aelyx-shell (previously aelyx-shell) a quickshell configuration built for clarity, speed, and a smooth, cohesive hyprland experience.
+aelyx-shell a quickshell configuration built for clarity, speed, and a smooth, cohesive hyprland experience.

 Key goals:
 - Minimal, script-centric configuration